KiandaBPM/docs/content/docs/platform/rules/communications/send-email.md

 ### Email connector ###

-The email connector must be set up in advance TO COME BACK TO.
+The email connector must be set up in advance.

 If you leave the From field empty, the email will be sent from noreply@kianda.com.
 If you want your email to come from a different sender, follow these steps when you are editing the Send email rule: